Roots and Radishes

 Mixed greens, blueberries, diced peaches, slivered almonds, goat cheese, red onions, aged balsamic, and olive oil measured into individual bowls

-• Aged balsamic - Unlike plain balsamic vinegar, aged balsamic is naturally sweet, so much that it can stand on its own.
-I get mine at Trader Joes, Kroger stores (Metro Market), Whole Foods, or other local grocers.
+• Extra virgin olive oil & aged balsamic - We won't be making a vinaigrette for this recipe, but rather drizzling it with a bit of olive oil and aged balsamic.
+Unlike plain balsamic vinegar, aged balsamic is naturally sweet, so much that it can stand on its own.
+I get mine at Trader Joes, Kroger stores (Metro Market), Whole Foods, or other local grocery stores.
 You can also find pretty fancy aged balsamic vinegars if you want to splurge!
-If you don't have access to aged balsamic, just find a balsamic vinegar you like, and see the substitutions and variations section below for a quick vinaigrette recipe you can make.

 Instructions